Reporter (Healthcare, Infrastructure/Construction/Engineering, Education)

-Howard Fine is a 19-year veteran of the Los Angeles Business Journal.
-He has covered public policy issues, energy companies, transportation, economic development, banking and finance and various special assignments.
-He has won several awards, including Best Body of Work for a single reporter from the Association of Area Business Publications and Distinguished Journalist of the Year from the Society of Professional Journalists.
+Howard Fine is a 23-year veteran of the Los Angeles Business Journal.
+He covers stories pertaining to healthcare, biomedicine, energy, engineering, construction, and infrastructure.
+He has won several awards, including Best Body of Work for a single reporter from the Alliance of Area Business Publishers and Distinguished Journalist of the Year from the Society of Professional Journalists.

 A Los Angeles native, Howard graduated magna cum laude with a bachelor of arts degree in English from Bates College in Lewiston, Maine.
 Howard obtained a master of science degree in journalism from Northwestern University's Medill School of Journalism in Evanston, Illinois.
 Prior to joining the Business Journal, Howard spent seven years as Staff Reporter at the Orange County Business Journal and before that, as Orange County Bureau Chief for City News Service.

 Phone: 323-549-5225 Extension: 227

 GoodRx and its consumer-focused health care apps have managed to hold their own and even thrive despite an escalating threat from Amazon.com Inc.

 But the county still has a long way to go to reach pre-pandemic payroll job levels.

 The company released lowered full-year revenue guidance due to lower-than-expected results from its distributor network.